-Financial Aid & Scholarship Information
+Financial Aid and Scholarship Information

 The responsibility for meeting a student's educational expenses rests with the student and their family.
 The College's Financial Aid staff assists students in finding supplemental resources to meet College expenses.
 When a need and eligibility have been established through the financial aid process, financial aid may be offered through grants, scholarships, and/or loans.

-Students enrolled in non-degree programs are eligible for financial aid based on the clock hours of the program.
-Students enrolled in degreegranting programs are eligible for financial aid based on the academic hours of the program.
+Students enrolled in non-degree programs may be eligible for financial aid based on the clock hours of the program.
+(Nurse Aide is not an eligible program.)
+Students enrolled in degree-granting programs are eligible for financial aid based on the academic hours of the program.